 - Add 2” of water to a small pan.
 Place beeswax pellets and coconut in a small jar and place it in pan, I like to use a 4 ounce mason jar that I store the salve in so it dirties one less container.

 - Heat on low and stir frequently until melted.
 Remove from heat and allow to cool until you can comfortably grab the jar.

 - Stir in activated charcoal, bentonite clay and essential oils until well combined.

 - Replace the lid and allow your mixture to cool completely until it thickens and firms up.

-- Rub a generous amount on acne, bug bites or bee stings.
-Allow it to sit overnight for most bites and stings.
+- Rub a generous amount on acne, bug bites, bee stings or small splinters.
+Allow it to sit overnight then wipe clean.